-- If you are unvaccinated, quarantine by staying home for 10 days* from the time of your exposure.
-The time of your exposure is the last time you came in close contact with the positive individual.
+- If you are unvaccinated, quarantine by staying home for 10 days from the time of your exposure.* The time of your exposure is the last time you came in close contact with the positive individual.

-- Do not go to class or come to campus, avoid contact with others.
+- Do not go to class or come to campus; avoid contact with others.
 Even in the absence of symptoms, you should not attend class in person.

 - Complete the online exposure form or contact the TCU COVID-19 Hotline at 817-257-2684 to report your exposure.
 The online form is the fastest and preferred method for self-reporting.

 - Review the COVID-19 daily responsibility list and follow the instructions based on symptoms.
 Take your temperature with a thermometer two times a day to monitor for fever and watch for cough or trouble breathing.

 - Do not take public transportation, taxis, or ride-shares.

 - Get tested for COVID-19 at least 5 days after exposure or notification of exposure—or sooner if you develop symptoms

 *Per the CDC, community members with the following conditions do not need to quarantine:

 - Those have been fully vaccinated against the disease and show no symptoms.
 Verify your COVID-19 vaccine with TCU using this form.